Pakistan Post Expands Scope Of Its Financial Services - UrduPoint

 He said Pakistan Post is offering Postal draft service to cater the needs of urban population and business community, adding that this is very competitive as the service charges are nominal and the payment is relatively quicker compared to traditional banks.

-He said that Electronic Money Order (EMO) another service for the domestic money transfers.
+He said that EMO is another service for the domestic money transfers.

 He said that through EMO service, customers were able to transfer money up to 100,000 at very nominal charges ranging from Rs.
 50 to Rs.
 600.